eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

     } ?: authorizedRequest
 ```

+**Important note**

+The ability of the token endpoint of the credential issuer to provide a `c_nonce` is an
+optional feature specified in the OpenId4VCI specification.
+Possibly, it will be removed.

+According to the specification, the wallet must be able to receive a
+`c_nonce` primarily via the credential issuance response, which is represented by `SubmissionOutcome`
+in the library.

+For this reason, it is not uncommon that the first request to the credential issuance endpoint
+will have as an outcome `InvalidProof`.
+That's typical if credential issuer's token endpoint
+doesn't provide a `c_nonce` and proof is required for the requested credential.

+In this case, wallet must re-calculate the `AuthorizedRequest` (in order to include the `c_nonce`)
+and place again the request.

 ### Query for deferred credential

 Wallet/caller wants to query credential issuer for a deferred credential, while still holding